dennyzhang/popular-github-template/README.md

    * [Interlinks: Bring Traffic To Your Blog](#interlinks-bring-traffic-to-your-blog)

 # Basic Intro
+This repo is supposed to be a Github Repo Template.

-Repo Template: Make your Github repos more popular.
+You can create your github repo from this template.
+It helps to make your Github repos more popular.

-Help you get more fans, stars or attentions.
+Get more fans, stars or attentions.
 Everything should happen in **an oragnic way**.

 Learn more: [Maintain Github Projects For Bigger Influence](https://github.com/DennyZhang/maintain-github-repos)